1 pack HECK 97% pork sausages

 Sausage meat filling

-In a bowl, add the skinless pork sausages and mix with the chopped herbs, then keep in the fridge until needed.
+In a bowl, add the skin the pork sausages and mix with the chopped herbs, then keep in the fridge until needed.

 Heat the light olive oil in a medium-sized saucepan on a low heat and add the chopped onion.
 Soften for about 10 minutes, until translucent but not coloured.
 Stir in the garlic and cook for another two minutes.